New to cutting or are you left feeling a bit confused about the different Cricut mats? I totally know how you feel!

 Differences between the colored Mats

-All cricut mats are designed with a purpose in mind!
+All Cricut mats are designed with a purpose in mind!
 Depending on which materials you cut determines the mat you use for the cut.
-Design Space does not tell you which mat to use for what, but does tell you which blade to use and if you have a good idea what that blade cuts, you should have a pretty good idea what mat you should use.
+Design Space does not tell you which mat to use for what but does tell you which blade to use and if you have a good idea of what that blade cuts, you should have a pretty good idea of what mat you should use.

 Need more information on Cricut Blades?
 Here is my Cricut Beginners Guide to Blades.